CaringCaribou/caringcaribou/README.md

 ## List of Modules

 ### dcm.py - Diagnostics ISO 14229
 - discovery - ArbID Discovery.
-Tries to connect (02 10 01) to all possible ArbId (000-7FF) and collect valid responses (xx 7F or xx 50)
+Tries to connect (02 10 01) to all possible ArbId (0x000-0x7FF) and collect valid responses (xx 7F or xx 50)
-- services - Service Discovery.Brute force all Service Id's (SID) and report any responses (anything that is not xx F7 11)
+- services - Service Discovery.
+Brute force all Service Id's (SID) and report any responses (anything that is not xx F7 11)
 - subfunc - Sub-function Discovery.
 Brute force engine that takes SID and an index indicating which positions to brute force as input.

 Detailed information on the [dcm-module](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/dcm.md).

 ### xcp.py - Universal Measurement and Calibration Protocol (XCP)
 - discovery - ArbId Discovery.
-Tries to connect (FF) to all possible ArbId (000-7FF) and collect all valid responses (FF or FE)
+Tries to connect (FF) to all possible ArbId (0x000-0x7FF) and collect all valid responses (FF or FE)
 - info - XCP Get Basic Information.
 Connects and gets information about XCP abilities in the target environment
 - dump - XCP Upload.
 Used to dump ECU memory (SRAM, flash and bootloader) to file